Legal & General Group Plc Sells 56,000 Shares of Eli Lilly and Company (NYSE:LLY)

-Legal & General Group Plc cut its holdings in Eli Lilly and Company (NYSE:LLY – Get Rating) by 0.9% in the 2nd quarter, according to its most recent Form 13F filing with the Securities & Exchange Commission.
-The fund owned 6,240,308 shares of the company’s stock after selling 56,000 shares during the period.
-Eli Lilly and makes up 0.7% of Legal & General Group Plc’s portfolio, making the stock its 19th largest position.
-Legal & General Group Plc owned 0.66% of Eli Lilly and worth $2,023,301,000 as of its most recent SEC filing.
+Legal & General Group Plc decreased its holdings in shares of Eli Lilly and Company (NYSE:LLY – Get Rating) by 0.9% during the second quarter, according to the company in its most recent disclosure with the SEC.
+The fund owned 6,240,308 shares of the company’s stock after selling 56,000 shares during the quarter.
+Eli Lilly and accounts for about 0.7% of Legal & General Group Plc’s investment portfolio, making the stock its 19th biggest position.
+Legal & General Group Plc owned 0.66% of Eli Lilly and worth $2,023,301,000 at the end of the most recent quarter.

-Several other hedge funds have also added to or reduced their stakes in the business.
-Cahaba Wealth Management Inc. raised its stake in shares of Eli Lilly and by 1.6% during the second quarter.
-Cahaba Wealth Management Inc. now owns 1,945 shares of the company’s stock valued at $630,000 after acquiring an additional 31 shares during the last quarter.
-RB Capital Management LLC raised its stake in shares of Eli Lilly and by 1.4% during the second quarter.
-RB Capital Management LLC now owns 2,382 shares of the company’s stock valued at $772,000 after acquiring an additional 33 shares during the last quarter.
-Woodstock Corp raised its stake in shares of Eli Lilly and by 0.6% during the second quarter.
-Woodstock Corp now owns 5,585 shares of the company’s stock valued at $1,811,000 after acquiring an additional 34 shares during the last quarter.
-MTM Investment Management LLC increased its position in shares of Eli Lilly and by 0.3% during the second quarter.
-MTM Investment Management LLC now owns 11,020 shares of the company’s stock valued at $3,578,000 after buying an additional 35 shares during the period.
-Finally, Cassia Capital Partners LLC increased its position in shares of Eli Lilly and by 2.6% during the second quarter.
-Cassia Capital Partners LLC now owns 1,373 shares of the company’s stock valued at $445,000 after buying an additional 35 shares during the period.
-82.45% of the stock is owned by institutional investors.
+Other hedge funds have also recently modified their holdings of the company.
+Minot Wealth Management LLC grew its stake in shares of Eli Lilly and by 344.2% during the second quarter.
+Minot Wealth Management LLC now owns 12,379 shares of the company’s stock valued at $4,014,000 after buying an additional 9,592 shares during the last quarter.
+Woodmont Investment Counsel LLC grew its stake in Eli Lilly and by 4.4% in the second quarter.
+Woodmont Investment Counsel LLC now owns 4,771 shares of the company’s stock worth $1,547,000 after purchasing an additional 200 shares in the last quarter.
+Csenge Advisory Group grew its stake in Eli Lilly and by 9.0% in the second quarter.
+Csenge Advisory Group now owns 4,009 shares of the company’s stock worth $1,300,000 after purchasing an additional 332 shares in the last quarter.
+Guardian Wealth Advisors LLC NC bought a new position in Eli Lilly and in the first quarter worth approximately $260,000.
+Finally, Navellier & Associates Inc. bought a new position in Eli Lilly and in the second quarter worth approximately $5,828,000.
+Institutional investors own 82.45% of the company’s stock.

 Eli Lilly and Announces Dividend